marchoeppner/eutaxpro/docs/usage.md

 If the pipeline sees more than one set of reads for a given sample ID, it will concatenate them automatically at the appropriate time.

+Allowed platforms are:

+* ILLUMINA (expecting PE Illumina reads)
+* NANOPORE (expecting ONT reads in fastq format)
+* PACBIO (expecting Pacbio CCS reads in fastq format)

+Note that only Illumina processing is currently enabled - the rest is "coming soon".

 ### `--primer_set par64_illumina` [default = "par64_illumina"]

 The name of the pre-configured primer set to use for read clipping.
 At the moment, only one set is available which corresponds to the §64 German BVL guide lines L00.00-184.
 More sets will be added over time.